Noam173/hyprland_setup/README.md

 #!/usr/bin/env bash

-# main.py has a shbeng line (#!/usr/bin/env python) and the neccesary permissions so it can be run ./main.py
+# main.sh has a shbeng line (#!/usr/bin/env bash) and the neccesary permissions so it can be run ./main.sh

-# for compiled onefile version please run:

-cd $(find $HOME -name "hyprland_setup")

-uvx pyinstaller hyprland.py \
- --add-data "stuff:stuff" \
- --onefile \
- --distpath "$HOME/setup"

-rm -rf build/ hyprland.spec